unnamed-catalyst/VCT-Match-Predictor/Results.md

 # Results

-### *DISCLAIMER:*
+#### ⚠️ DISCLAIMER: ⚠️
-#### *This model is not meant to be used as betting advice.
-The use of Stake.com was purely so I had something to compare the predictions against.
-I do not endorse or promote gambling, and I am not responsible for any losses from the use or misinterpretation of this project.*
+***This model is not meant to be used as betting advice.
+Stake.com odds were used purely for comparison purposes.*
+*I do not endorse or promote gambling, and I am not responsible for any losses resulting from the use or misinterpretation of this project.***

 This page is being updated as the matches go on.